-- Supporting of the internal surface of the vaults as shown in structural drawings. - Careful removal of existing tiles.
-Cleaning and storing in order to be replaced. - Carefully removal of the top roof layer with hand tools (no heavy machinery tools to be used). - Replace damaged stones and clean with biocides any deteriorated stones. - Wherever vegetation is present, growing on either the walls or the roof it should be removed. - Healing stone cracks with Limepor100. - Preparation of plane for impermeabilization with lime slab (Tectoria M15 or Limepor NHL 3.5 reinforced with Kimitech ELASTOFIX or equivalent for approval) at least 3 cm. thick. - Smoothing edges to facilitate flow of water, - Waterproofing after one week with lime based traditional finish such as Tectoria TFT or limepor FN or SK or equivalent for approval. - Place existing tiles to the roof and where is necessary complete with new similar to the existing.
-Sample to be given for approval prior to placement - Placement of new stone gutters as per drawings. - The slope of the roof will be checked as to not have any stationary rainwater - Anything else needed to produce a perfect finished job according to the project
+- Supporting of the internal surface of the vaults as shown in structural drawings. - Remove carefully the existing roof tiles. - Carefully removal of the top roof (cementitious) layer with hand tools (no heavy machinery tools to be used). - Replace damaged stones and clean with biocides any deteriorated stones. - Healing stone cracks with Limepor100 injection. - Preparation of plane for impermeabilization with lime slab (Tectoria M15 or Limepor NHL 3.5 reinforced with Kimitech ELASTOFIX or equivalent for approval) at least 3 cm. thick. - Smoothing edges to facilitate flow of water, - Waterproofing after one week with lime based traditional finish such as Tectoria TFT or Limepor FN or SK or equivalent for approval. - Placement of new copper gutters as per drawings and specifications. - Anything else needed to produce a perfect finished job according to the project